Marisa Constantinides – Centre Director & Owner – CELTA & Delta Tutor

 - Constantinides, M. (2015), “Politeness Principles Across Cultures”, in the Newsletter of the IATEFL Business English Special Interest Group, Summer 2015, Issue 90.

-- Constantinides, M. (2015) “Creating Creative Teachers” in Peachey, N. and Maley, A. (eds) “Creativity in English Language Classroom, British Council
+- Constantinides, M. (2015) “Creating Creative Teachers” in Peachey, N. and Maley, A. (eds) “Creativity in English Language Classroom”, British Council (a free download)

 - Constantinides, M. (2020) ‘From digital curation to content creation‘, in Mavridi, S. and Xerri, D. (eds.)
 English for 21st century skills.
 Newbury: Express Publishing.